Select Page

 by | Mar 7, 2024 | Cold War Tour Berlin

-When discussing the political landscape of East Berlin, it is important to understand the difference between socialism and communism.
-While the terms are often used interchangeably, they have distinct meanings.
+When talking about the political situation of East Berlin it is needed to distinguish between socialism and communism.
+Some people use these two terms anyhow but actually they have different meanings.

 Socialism vs. Communism